-We think of addiction mostly in terms of alcohol or drugs but addictions or compulsive behaviors come in many forms.
-Even ordinary behaviors and ways of thinking can be addictive if done obsessively or compulsively.
+We mostly think of addictions in terms of alcohol or drugs but addictions or compulsive behaviours come in many forms.
+Even ordinary behaviours and ways of thinking can be addictive if done obsessively or compulsively.
 Think of overeating, overworking, and constantly worrying that the worst will happen.

 If an ounce of prevention is worth a pound of cure, it makes sense to shift our focus from seeking to control our compulsions, to understanding why they occur in the first place.

-Each time we come close to experiencing our biggest fear, we rely on our compulsions to escape from it.
+We can think of our compulsions as a bit like our fingers covering our eyes when we feel scared.
+Each time we come close to confronting our biggest fear, we rely on our compulsions to escape from it.
 This is how our fears come to have so much power over us.
 We feed our fears through our compulsions to avoid, distract, numb, or ignore.
-It may seem far-fetched to link our deepest fears to the amount of time we spend on social media but it’s not so different to drowning our feelings of worthlessness with alcohol or warding off fears of being abandoned by thinking and acting defensively.

-Compulsions are a bit like our fingers covering our eyes when we feel scared and understanding the story behind your compulsions is a bit like removing your fingers from your eyes to see things for what it is- stories we were told about ourselves, much like the fables and stories we heard growing up.
+Taking the opportunity to understand the story behind your compulsions is a bit like removing your fingers from covering your eyes to see things for what it is- stories we were told about ourselves, much like the fables and stories we heard growing up.

 We came to realise there really aren’t wolves dressed in grandma clothing or witches carrying poisoned apples because we learned to separate out the stories we heard with our experience of reality.
-In similar ways, we can also test out the stories about your biggest fears with our experience of reality.
-We end up having to stop believing in those stories and trusting ourselves and our experiences instead.
+In similar ways, we can also test out the stories you heard about your biggest fears with your experience of reality.
+We end up having to stop believing in those stories and trusting in ourselves and our experiences instead.